Hovhannes Tumanyan: Political and public activism

-During the government-provoked Armenian–Tatar massacres of 1905–1907, Tumanyan took the role of a peacemaker, for which he was arrested twice.
+During the government-provoked Armenian–Tatar massacres of 1905–1906, Tumanyan took the role of a peacemaker, for which he was arrested twice.
 Tumanyan also deeply criticized the Georgian–Armenian War of 1918.
 Tumanyan was also actively engaged in preaching the Gospel.
 As he put in one of his verses, "There is only one way of salvation; through Jesus Christ abiding inside every one of us".

 In October 1914 Tumanyan joined the "Committee for Support of War Victims", which later helped Armenian Genocide refugees settled in Etchmiadzin.

 In 1921 in Tiflis he founded the House of Armenian Art.

 Literary work

-Tumanyan's work is simple, natural and poetically inspired at the same time.
-It is not by mere chance that dozens of phrases and expressions from Tumanyan's works have become a natural part of people's everyday language, their sayings, adages, and maxims.
+Eduard Jrbashyan describes Tumanyan's language as "simple, natural and at the same time poetically inspired and beautiful."
+Many expressions from Tumanyan's works have become common phrases and sayings in Armenian.

 Tumanyan is usually regarded in Armenian circles as "All-Armenian poet".
 He earned this title when the Catholicos of Armenia had ordered that Armenian refugees from the west not enter certain areas of his church and house, since he is considered to be "The Catholicos of all Armenians".
 Tumanyan in response decried that decision claiming that the refugees could seek relief in the Catholicos' quarters under order of "The Poet of all Armenians".

 He created lyrics, fables, epic poems and translations into Armenian of Byron, Goethe and Pushkin.

 Tumanyan's most famous works include: